30

 I first heard about servant leadership in the Girls Brigade when I was 9.
 You could literally not inhale without bumping into this phrase on the way, I think it was like a part of the creed or something.

-“Servant leadership” is easy to talk about in keynotes and closing speeches or - the worst - “leadership conferences”.
+“Servant leadership” is easy to talk about in keynotes and the closing speeches of leadership conferences (the ones with bad pastries, freezing A/C and self-aggrandizing linkedin posts afterward).
 It’s way harder to execute in real life, because it is a hard balance to strike.

-How is that fair to enroll them in an emotional contract they didn’t even know existed?
+• How is that fair to enroll your team in an emotional contract they didn’t even know existed?

-Only you can decide what you’re personally willing to do - there’s no clear stopping point.
+• There’s no clear stopping point - only you can decide what you’re personally willing to do -

 Objectors against servant leadership include:

 Everyone has different standards.
-If yours happen to be too much higher than other people’s, well, sucks to suck, what a shame (wasted effort?) — but end of the day, you will sleep better at night.
+If yours happen to be too much higher than other people’s, maybe that’s wasted effort.
+But at the end of the day, you will sleep better at night.

 -